My Approach

 Art-Draw-Scribble (ADS)

 You don't need to be an artist to use this tool.
 Everyone has a unique and authentic way of expressing themselves with a pen in hand.
-Sometimes it comes as a drawing, sometimes as a simple scribble - either way, it tells a story.
+Sometimes it comes as a drawing, or a simple scribble - either way, it tells a story.
 This process helps clients express what may be hard to put into words.
 Through drawing or scribbling, feelings about a person, situation, or event can surface, bringing clarity to past or present issues.
 With guidance and exploration, clients begin to recognise and identify emotions, giving them new ways to understand and work through what's going on.
-You are your own unique artist!

 Keeping It Real Journals (KIRJ)

 Writing is a powerful way to express yourself.
 For some, it's easier to put feelings on paper (or on screen) than to say them out loud.
 Journaling gives a safe outlet to write freely - no restrictions, no judgement.
 Keeping a journal helps clients keep a record of their thoughts and feelings, making sense of what's going on inside.
 It can ease anxiety by getting worries out of the head and onto the page, and it empowers people to see their journey more clearly.
 Journaling is a tool for expression, challenge, clarity, and self-discovery.
 It's a way to keep it real - to write what hurts, what helps, and what brings out your best self.
-It's not just a beautiful thing, it's a powerful thing.

 Hear & Be Heard (HBH)